Updated: Jul 8

 Pisces connects us at our most vulnerable places, in the most poetically painful or bittersweet of human experiences.

-As we move further into the astrological Aquarian era, it's beneficial to see through the element of illusion, to learn its tricks and to pop the Neptunian bubbles before they take us too far out of reality.
+As we move further into the astrological Aquarian era, it's beneficial to see the element of illusion, to learn its tricks and to pop the Neptunian bubbles before they take us too far out of reality.

 When Pisces, Neptune, or the 12th house are strong in the natal chart, Secondary Progressed chart, or transits, the rose-coloured glasses can be very thick, providing a skewed - and even potentially dangerous - view of life.